 A sudden afternoon hailstorm can leave a vehicle roof and hood covered in dozens of shallow dimples before the pavement even dries.
 A crowded shopping center parking lot can produce the same frustration through a single door swing or cart impact.
-In both cases, car owners usually ask the same question: what is paintless dent repair, and can it restore the panel without repainting it?
+In both cases, car owners usually ask the same question: what's paintless dent repair, and can it restore the panel without repainting it?

-For car owners looking for qualified technicians, AutoBodyShopNear. com maintains a directory of paintless dent repair services across the country.
+For car owners looking for qualified technicians, AutoBodyShopNear.com maintains a directory of paintless dent repair services across the country.

 What is paintless dent repair?